 But let’s be real: hosting dinner parties wasn’t all rosy.
 Sifting through recipes took so much time and it was hard to tell what would work and not cost a fortune.
 Sprinkle in ideas on how to make the table Insta-worthy?
 (Because let’s face it, your friends will want to snap a photo.)
 So stressful.

 These challenges inspired me to create an accessible go-to resource for the busy, modern host.
-Confetti Kitchen offers original recipes and simple get-together ideas, like our 30-minute shakshuka recipe or DIY chia pudding bar.
+Hidden Rhythm offers original recipes and simple get-together ideas, like our 30-minute shakshuka recipe or DIY chia pudding bar.
 We also host monthly CK Supper Club dinners and brand-sponsored events.

 Ultimately, our mission is to spark social connection through food.
 We want to help people set the table…even if that means the tiny coffee table in their studio apartment.